Homotopy Theoretic and Categorical Models of Neural Information Networks: Gamma-spaces and Gamma networks

-It follows from Proposition~\ref{htpygrps} that nontrivial homotopy groups of $\Gamma_\cC(\Sigma^n(K(G'))$ imply corresponding nontrivial homotopy groups for $X_n$ and $K(G')$.
-Note that the converse implication does not hold: nontrivial homotopy groups of $X_n$ and $K(G')$ do not necessarily imply nontrivial corresponding homotopy groups of $\Gamma_\cC(\Sigma^n(K(G'))$ under the map $X_n\wedge K(G') \to \Gamma_\cC(\Sigma^n(K(G'))$ as in Proposition~\ref{htpygrps}.
+It follows from Proposition~\ref{htpygrps} that nontrivial homotopy groups of $\Gamma_\cC(\Sigma^n(K(G)))$ imply corresponding nontrivial homotopy groups for $X_n$ and $K(G)$.
+Note that the converse implication does not hold: nontrivial homotopy groups of $X_n$ and $K(G)$ do not necessarily imply nontrivial corresponding homotopy groups of $\Gamma_\cC(\Sigma^n(K(G)))$ under the map $X_n\wedge K(G) \to \Gamma_\cC(\Sigma^n(K(G)))$ as in Proposition~\ref{htpygrps}.

-This shows that enough non-trivial topology is required in the clique complex $K(G')$ to generate enough non-trivial topology in the simplicial sets $\Gamma_\cC(K(G'))$ and that enough non-trivial topology in both the clique complex $K(G')$ and the $K$-theory spectrum of the category $\cC$ are needed to generate enough non-trivial topology in the simplicial sets $\Gamma_\cC(\Sigma^n(K(G')))$.
-Thus, a sufficiently rich class of homotopy types can be obtained as representation of the ``activated subnetwork" $G'\subset G$ produced by the Gamma space only if both $K(G')$ and the spectrum $X_n$ of the Gamma space have sufficiently rich homotopy types.
-The existence of such non-trivial homotopy types representations constrains both the topology of the clique complex of the activated network and the $K$-theory spectrum of the category $\cC$.
+This shows that enough non-trivial topology is required in the clique complex $K(G)$ to generate enough non-trivial topology in the simplicial sets $\Gamma_\cC(K(G))$ and that enough non-trivial topology in both the clique complex $K(G)$ and the $K$-theory spectrum of the category $\cC$ are needed to generate enough non-trivial topology in the simplicial sets $\Gamma_\cC(\Sigma^n(K(G)))$.
+Thus, a sufficiently rich class of homotopy types produced by the Gamma-space can be obtained as representation of an ``activated subnetwork'' $G'\subset G$ only if both $K(G')$ and the spectrum $X_n$ of the Gamma-space have sufficiently rich homotopy types.
+(We will return to this interpretation more precisely in \S \ref{GammaNetSec} and \ref{HTCodesInfoSec}.)
+The existence of such non-trivial homotopy-type representations constrains both the topology of the clique complex of the activated network and the $K$-theory spectrum of the category $\cC$.

-\subsection{The case of random graphs}
+\subsubsection{The case of random graphs}

-To see more explicitly the behavior of the homotopy types discussed in the previous subsection, consider the case where the activated network $G'$ is a random graph.
+In the case of a non-oriented graph $G$ with no multiple edges and no looping edges, we can still define the clique complex $K(G)$ as the simplicial complex with all complete subgraphs of $G$ as its simplices, as we noted at the beginning of \S \ref{GammaCliqueSec}.
+Note that topologically the case of directed and non-directed graphs can behave differently, since the forgetful functor from directed to ordinary graphs does not preserve homotopy groups.
+Here it is more convenient to work with ordinary graphs as we will be using results on random graphs that are proven in that setting.
+Again the goal here is to provide a class of examples relevant to the discussion in \S \ref{GammaNetSec} and \ref{HTCodesInfoSec} below.

-A detailed analysis of the topology of clique complexes of random graph is given in \cite{Kahle}.
+A detailed analysis of the topology of clique complexes of random graphs (in the non-directed sense specified above) is given in \cite{Kahle}.
 We only refer here to the results of \cite{Kahle} that are immediately relevant in our context.